Gibbons-Lab/pipelines/metagenomics/metaphlan/README.md

 ## Workflow

-Pipeline takes single or paired end fastq files as input and outputs inferred taxonomy, abundances of species across Domains, and pathway abundances mapped to taxonomy
+This pipeline takes single or paired-end fastq files as input and outputs taxonomic relative abundances

 1. Adapter and quality trimming with fastp; quality reports in HTML and JSON are provided for each file